seba-dt-2019/huiswerk-vbeck/README.md

-Dit is mijn huiswerk onderverdeeld in weken.
+Dit is mijn huiswerk onderverdeeld in modules.